shanna/dm-sphinx-adapter/README.txt

 === DataMapper::SphinxResource

-For finder grained control you can include DataMapper::SphinxResource.
+For finde grained control you can include DataMapper::SphinxResource.
 For instance you can search one or more indexes:

   class Item
     include DataMapper::Resource # Optional, included by SphinxResource if you leave it out yourself.